US STOCKS-Wall St ends little changed though Nasdaq hits record high close

 Aug 12 The Dow and S&P 500 eased from record highs on Friday as tepid data dampened investor confidence in the economy's expansion, while the Nasdaq inched up to a second straight record high close.

-Among the S&P 500's biggest drags was Dow Chemical, which fell 2.4 percent to $52.33, while DuPont declined 1.9 percent to $67.66, a day after European Union regulators opened a full investigation of their $130 billion merger agreement.
+Among the S&P 500's biggest drags was Dow Chemical, fell 2.4 percent to $52.33 while DuPont declined 1.9 percent to $67.66, a day after European Union regulators opened a full investigation of their $130 billion merger agreement.

-The S&P materials index, down 1.2 percent, led sector declines in the benchmark index.
+The S&P materials index, down 1.2 percent, led declines in the benchmark index.

 Economic data showed U.S. retail sales growth was unexpectedly flat in July as people cut back on buying clothes and other goods, while the producer price index fell 0.4 percent in July, the biggest drop in nearly a year.

-All three major U.S. stock indexes ended at record highs on Thursday for the first time since 1999, extending a recent rally that has increased investor concern about pricey valuations.
+All three major indexes ended at record highs on Thursday for the first time since 1999, with the recent rally causing many investors to worry about pricey valuations.

 "It's gotten to a level which I would call overvalued ... and maybe I can't call it a bubble yet but we're pretty close in my view," said Hugh Johnson, chief investment officer of Hugh Johnson Advisors LLC in Albany, New York, adding, "It's not as speculative as 1999."

-In the dot-com bubble from about 1997 to 2000, investors saw a rapid rise in stocks, especially those related to the internet.
+In what is known as the dot-com bubble from about 1997 to 2000, investors saw a rapid rise in stocks, especially those related to the internet.

 The Dow Jones industrial average was down 37.05 points, or 0.2 percent, to 18,576.47, and the S&P 500 lost 1.74 points, or 0.08 percent, to 2,184.05, while the Nasdaq Composite added 4.50 points, or 0.09 percent, to 5,232.90, a record high close.